-• The conversion process can take anywhere from several days to several weeks, depending on your broker.
+- The conversion process can take anywhere from several days to several weeks, depending on your broker.
 Vanguard generally will process conversion requests either on the day they are received or on the next business day.
 Vanguard imposes conversion blackout windows around the dates when a fund with ETF Shares declares dividends.
-This is necessary to prevent a shareholder from collecting a dividend from both the conventional share class currently held and also from the ETF share class to which the shares will be converted.

-• Until the conversion process is complete, you will remain fully invested in a fund's conventional shares, and your investment will increase or decrease in value in tandem with the NAV of those shares.

-• The conversion transaction is nontaxable except, if applicable, to the very limited extent previously described.
+This is necessary to prevent a shareholder from collecting a dividend from both the conventional share class currently held and also from the ETF share class to which the shares will be converted. - Until the conversion process is complete, you will remain fully invested in a fund's conventional shares, and your investment will increase or decrease in value in tandem with the NAV of those shares. - The conversion transaction is nontaxable except, if applicable, to the very limited extent previously described.

 A precautionary note to investment companies: Vanguard ETF Shares are issued by registered investment companies, and therefore the acquisition of such shares by other investment companies is subject to the restrictions of Section 12(d)(1) of the Investment Company Act of 1940.
-Vanguard has obtained an SEC exemptive order that allows registered investment companies to invest in the issuing funds beyond the limits of Section 12(d)(1), subject to certain terms and conditions, including the requirement to enter into a participation agreement with Vanguard.
+Vanguard has obtained SEC exemptive orders that allow registered investment companies to invest in the issuing funds beyond the limits of Section 12(d)(1), subject to certain terms and conditions, including the requirement to enter into a participation agreement with Vanguard.
+The SEC recently adopted changes to the regulatory framework for fund of funds arrangements, and, as a result, Vanguard's exemptive orders will be rescinded by the SEC on January 19, 2022.
+However, effective January 19, 2022, new Rule 12d1-4 under the Investment Company Act of 1940 permits registered investment to invest in other registered investment companies beyond the limits in Section 12(d)(1), subject to certain conditions, including that the funds enter into a fund of funds investment agreement.